mythmon/input.mozilla.org/README.md

     mysql> GRANT ALL ON website_issues.* TO input@localhost IDENTIFIED BY 'input';
     mysql> GRANT ALL ON test_website_issues.* TO input@localhost IDENTIFIED BY 'input';

-DJANGO_SETTINGS_MODULE=settings To initialize the database, run:
+To initialize the database, run:

     $ ./manage.py syncdb